Officials are investigating the cause of a Pennsylvania steel plant explosion that killed 2

-CLAIRTON, Pa. — (AP) — An explosion rocked a steel plant outside Pittsburgh, leaving two dead and 10 others injured, including a person who was rescued from the smoldering rubble after hours of being trapped.
+CLAIRTON, Pa. — (AP) — Investigators are working to determine the cause of an explosion that rocked a steel plant outside Pittsburgh, leaving two dead and more than 10 others injured, including a person who was rescued from the smoldering rubble after hours of being trapped.

 The explosion sent black smoke spiraling into the midday Monday sky in the Mon Valley, a region of the state synonymous with steel for more than a century.